 a) An unexpired license plate; or

 b) A valid motor vehicle inspection certificate; and

 2. is wrecked, dismantled or partially dismantled, or discarded; or

 3. is inoperable and has remained inoperable for more than;

 a) 72 consecutive hours, if the vehicle is on public property; or

 b) 30 consecutive days, if the vehicle is on private property.

 Trash & Debris

 Violators are issued a warning notice to perform specific action within an allotted time frame.
-If the warning notice goes unheeded, violators can find themselves facing a fine.
+If the warning notice goes unheeded, violators will find themselves facing a fine.
 Costs for "forced clean-up" result in liens being filed against the property.